You can search for courses, events, people, and anything else.

 The Graduate Diploma in Stockbroking and Financial Advising prepares you to become practitioners as stockbrokers and advisers in the finance sector.
-The degree exposes you to modern theoretical approaches to financial markets, and incorporates applied units developed with individuals actively involved in the finance and investment sectors.
+The degree exposes you to modern theoretical approaches to financial markets, and incorporates applied subjects developed with individuals actively involved in the finance and investment sectors.

 Stockbroking and Financial Advising at Western

-Developed jointly by the Stockbrokers and Financial Advisers Association (SAFAA) and Western Sydney University’s highly regarded Sydney Graduate School of Management (SGSM), this degree is set to become the benchmark qualification that employers, regulators, and clients expect from practitioners who work in the stockbroking and financial advisory industry.
-The degree exposes students to modern theoretical approaches to financial markets, and incorporates applied units developed with individuals actively involved in the finance and investment sectors.
+Developed jointly by the Stockbrokers and Financial Advisers Association (SAFAA) and Western Sydney University’s highly regarded Sydney Graduate School of Management (SGSM), this degree is set to become the benchmark degree that employers, regulators, and clients expect from practitioners who work in the stockbroking and financial advisory industry.
+The degree exposes students to modern theoretical approaches to financial markets, and incorporates applied subjects developed with individuals actively involved in the finance and investment sectors.

 Fees and delivery